 The desire to relax and have fun can be a highly anticipated, positive antidote to workplace stress.
 But when you combine the need to let your hair down with too many glasses of wine or cocktails, it’s a mix that can cause trouble.
-You may forget that this is not the time to rant about the depreciated value of your pension, tell the latest off-color joke, or let your boss know that the whole department resents her micro-management style.
-In fact, those kinds of inappropriate comments, which all too often slip out after a few drinks, may not only cost you a promotion, but quite possibly a job.
+You may forget that this is not the time to rant about the depreciated value of your pension, tell the latest off-colour joke, or let your boss know that the whole department resents her micro-management style.
+In fact, those kinds of inappropriate comments, which all too often slip out after a few drinks, may not only cost you a promotion but quite possibly a job.

 On the other hand, the holiday party is a wonderful time to mingle with colleagues in a less pressured setting.
 It’s a great chance to thank those who have been helpful or supportive throughout the year.
-It may even be an opportunity to meet with senior executives, either to introduce yourself or get to know them on a more personal level.
+It may even be an opportunity to meet with senior executives to introduce yourself or get to know them on a more personal level.